 In 2020, the modifications did help fly control and air distribution.
 Tighter door seals prevented flies from infesting new crops and reduced our overall fly population.
 Moving more air at a slower speed did improve quality by reducing scale and feathering on the mushrooms while maintaining yields.
 Two of the three strains worked very well, while a third produced poorly but did produce a larger mushroom.

 Educational & Outreach Activities

 A slide show and talk was presented at the Small Farm Show in West Plains, MO in April.
 Over 60 farmers attended and many expressed an interest in the satellite mushroom farming idea.
-During the last year, other farmers have also expressed interest, including growers in Carthage, Marshfield and West Plains, Missouri.
+During the last year, other farmers have also expressed interest, including growers in Carthage, Marshfield, and West Plains, Missouri.
 These farmers have begun trying some of the prototype growing blocks and constructing mini grow rooms at their own farms.
-A director at the MSU fruit experiment station has also built a grow room there in Mt.
-Grove, MO, and has suggested hosting an educational field day there in the coming season.
+A director at the MSU fruit experiment station has also built a grow room in Mt.
+Grove, MO, and has suggested hosting an educational field day in the coming season.

 Postings of the trials have been shared on social media through the southern agaricus growers Facebook page, as well as the Willow Mountain Mushroom page.

 A television program based in Springfield MO has been in contact and will conduct a farm visit in September and publicize this project and its outcomes.

 In 2019 we continued training sessions with two other farmers and MSU experiment station every other week.
 Many inquiries were made at the MSU experiment station in Mountain Grove about Satellite Mushroom Farming.
 Discussions are underway about further research and experimentation in satellite farming with MSU in Mountain Grove.